zonination/h-r-diagram/README.md

 If you're going to play with this:

-* Make sure you have ImageMagick installed
+* Make sure you have FFMPEG installed
 * the last line is optimized to work with unix-like systems (Linux/Mac, basically).
 If you have Windows, replace it with `DEL star_anim*.png`
 * make sure the second line has the correct working directory under `setwd()`.